-If you have decided to build an outdoor BBQ island, you will have to make a few important decisions before jumping into your new project.
+If you have decided to build an outdoor DIY BBQ grill island, you will have to make a few important decisions before jumping into your new project.
 There are things you should know beforehand that you may not have considered previously.

 As an example, if you take 1,000 cubic feet of natural gas you could create roughly 1 million BTU’s of energy.
 The cost to create 1 million BTU’s via natural gas is roughly $12 (based on 2016 data provided by US Energy Information Administration).
 However, this same equivalent of energy would require 11 gallons of propane, or roughly $22.
 Plus you need to factor in drive time to get the tank filled or exchanged, and reinstalled for use.

 To get a gas line installed simply call your local gas line installer (search Google for “gas line installer (your city).”
 You should expect to pay roughly $500 on average for the installation, assuming your house already has gas.

 While planning your outdoor DIY BBQ grill island you’ll need to install electricity, too.
 Many of today’s mid- and high-tier grills use electricity to run their ambient lighting, digital temperature gauges, ignition systems, and rotisseries.
 Plus, running electricity allows for outlets to power everything from cell phone chargers and outdoor speakers to refrigerators and kegerators.

 When installing a new electrical line, or multiple outlets, you should probably budget $85 per man hour.
 It will likely take 2 hours, plus parts to install a new line.
 So, a $200 budget is a good number to start with.